deep0learning/Ringloss-Gluon/Readme.md

 ## Mnist Example
-Before training ring loss, a pretrained model is needed, it is hard to get the expected result when training ring loss from Scratch--In fact, I never achieve the papers result for mnist in my experiments.
+Before training ring loss, a pretrained model is needed, it is hard to get the expected result when training ring loss from scratch.
+In fact, I never achieve the paper's result for mnist in my experiments.

 Here is the visualization of minst with softmax and sotfmax+ringloss: